eemed/sanedit/docs/impl-notes/message.typ

 = Messages <messages>

 Messages sent between editor and clients.
+Mostly to inform client what is on the screen.